shayakchemistry/DataSciencePrep/AlgoProject/README.md

 ### Recursion

 In this section we mainly focus on recursions.
-The process in which a function calls itself directly or indirectly is called recursion and the corresponding function is called as recursive function.
+The process in which a function calls itself directly or indirectly i s called recursion and the corresponding function is called as recursive function.
 Using recursive algorithm, certain problems can be solved quite easily.
 In the recursive program, the solution to the base case is provided and the solution of the bigger problem is expressed in terms of smaller problems.
 The idea is to represent a problem in terms of one or more smaller problems, and add one or more base conditions that stop the recursion.
 In the following subsections, we discuss more into the solutions using recursions.

 ##### Fibonacci Numbers